trosos/eslintnow/README.md

 # ESLintNow

-ESLintNow is an unofficial ES5 port of [ESLint](https://eslint.org/), suitable for prehistoric and quirky JavaScript engines (like the one that the ServiceNow platform uses for its *ES5 Standards Mode*).
+ESLintNow is an unofficial ES5 port and distribution of [ESLint](https://eslint.org/), suitable for prehistoric and quirky JavaScript engines (like the one that the ServiceNow platform uses for its *ES5 Standards Mode*).

 ## Table of contents
   1. [Build dependencies](#build-dependencies)